What if you could create a space where people with shared interests connect, learn, and grow together?

 Here’s an example of easy-to-follow rules:

-1. Treat others with respect—disagreements are fine, but be kind.
+- Treat others with respect.
+Disagreements are fine, but be kind.

-5. Use appropriate language—no offensive, harmful, or inappropriate posts.
+- Use appropriate language instead of offensive, harmful, or inappropriate posts.

 It’s better to focus on a few key rules rather than overwhelm members with a long list.
 Simple, clear rules are easier to follow and enforce.